taophp/FavShield/README.md

 ## Usage

+### Warning

+This project is intended as a proof of concept and should be treated as such.
+Any implementation in a production environment requires a thorough review by a security expert.
+FavShield is just one component in a comprehensive security chain, which effectiveness is only as strong as its weakest link.

+It is important to note that FavShield alone cannot guarantee complete security for your applications.
+It is essential to consider other security measures, such as secure network communication, server-side validation, input sanitization, and regular security audits.

+**The code provided is offered "as is" without any warranties.
+It can be freely used, but users assume all risks and liabilities associated with its use**.
+It is strongly recommended to test and assess the code thoroughly in your own environment before deploying it.

+Always prioritize the security of your applications and consult with experts to ensure comprehensive protection against potential vulnerabilities.

 ### For Developers (Setting up FavShield)

 1. Create the final version of the web page containing the form you want to secure: